lukekarrys/resume/src/index.md

 #### Developed web applications for clients and internally using Node.js and a variety of frontend technologies

-- Architected and developed migration of Heroku's pricing application from jQuery to React
+- Architected and developed migration of Heroku's pricing application from jQuery to React and Redux
-- Led React Native development and deployment of a realtime video and chat app for prototype social network
+- Led React Native and Redux/Firebase development and deployment of a realtime video and chat app for prototype social network
 - Led frontend development of multi-platform web app for CAA's music clients to route worldwide tours
-- Developed the frontend and API for the Node Security Platform's public and admin interfaces
+- Developed the frontend and parts of the API for the Node Security Platform's public and admin interfaces

 ### Frontend Developer – [meltmedia](https://meltmedia.com) – Feb 2011-Jan 2013